mdhiggins/sickbeard_mp4_automator/README.md

     - ffmpeg = Path to FFMPEG.exe
     - ffprobe = Path to FFPROBE.exe
     - output_directory = you may specify an alternate output directory (for example if you want to dump these mp4 files on iTunes and not have them integrated into your sickbeard collection)
+    - copy_to = you may specify additional directories for the final product to be replicated to.
+This will be the last step performed so the file copied will be fully processed.
+Directories may be separated with a `|` character
     - output_extension = mp4/m4v (must be one of these 2)
     - delete_original = True/False
     - relocate_moov = True/False - relocates the MOOV atom to the beginning of the file for better streaming